 Mark Rivera slides between the classic and dangerous type.
 His particularly brutal beat down to his frat brothers with a steel baseball bat comes to mind in he clearly wanted them to hurt and could have done worse had Kyle not stopped him, but it was all simply done as retaliation after the assholes horrifically tortured and hazed Kyle before and because he’s protective and looks out for Kyle.
 That and he has no qualms of wanting to kill the one that killed his girlfriend for strictly vengeance and anger.

 Arc Words: “Bottoms Up” typical, causal, friendly remarking Allie Parker gives Kyle Griffin when drinking his flask to help him relax turns out they’re trigger words to bring about a trance of sorts to Kyle, getting him drink which will place him in position to further fuel suspicion upon him till he finally cracks and turns his back on the school to join her and Kiefer.
 That or in easier position to be done with by the aliens.

 Armor-Piercing Slap: Meleeo gives one to Kyle when the young man is in a hysterical moment of weakness.

-Beauty Equals Goodness: Allie Parker whom is young for a college psychiatrist and is beautiful to boost personality wise not so much
+Beauty Equals Goodness: Allie Parker is young for a college psychiatrist and is beautiful to boot.
+Personality-wise, not so much